Peter Williams (motorcyclist): John Player Norton

-As a Norton employee from 1969, Williams entered larger-capacity races on Norton Commando twins.
-He teamed with Charley Sanby to win the 1969 Thruxton 500 endurance race and was placed second in the 750 cc class Production TT race in 1970.

-Williams won his only world championship race in 1971 in the 350 cc Ulster Grand Prix, and also won the 1973 Isle of Man Formula 750 TT race on a John Player Norton with a semi-monocoque frame, in the role of team designer/rider.
+In the role of Norton team designer and development rider, he constructed the John Player Norton with a semi-monocoque frame.
 The machine was designed as an integrated package with a Peel-type fairing incorporating handlebar blisters which helped to reduce the drag coefficient to 0.39.

 Williams was the standout performer for the British team at the 1973 Transatlantic Trophy match races aboard the John Player Norton.
 The Transatlantic Trophy match races pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series in England.
 Williams ended the series as the top individual points leader with three victories along with a second place and third place results.

 At the second round held at Mallory Park, Williams, riding the slower but better handling Norton battled for the lead with Yvon Duhamel, riding the faster Japanese three-cylinder two-stroke engined Kawasaki H2R.
 Three laps from the end, Duhamel's motorcycle developed a stiff throttle, allowing Williams to take the victory.
 DuHamel came back to win the second race over second-placed Williams.

 At the third round at Oulton Park, Williams claimed the first race victory after early leader, Art Baumann's Kawasaki developed transmission troubles.
 In the second race, Williams was able to overtake Kawasaki teammates Gary Nixon and Duhamel to claim his third victory of the series.
 Williams tied Duhamel as the highest individual points scorers, both with 84 points.

+Williams won his first and only Isle of Man TT race when he rode the John Player Norton to victory in the 1973 Isle of Man Formula 750 TT race, setting the second fastest-ever lap of the Snaefell Mountain Course at 107.27mph.
+In the 1973 Senior TT against a field of powerful, twin cylinder motorcycles, Williams rode the Arter Matchless G50 to second place behind Jack Findlay (Suzuki TR500).

+The result marked the fourth time that he had finished the Senior TT in second place aboard the antiquated Matchless G50 (1967, 1970, 1971, 1973).
+Williams' average of 100.62 mph was 2.6 seconds quicker than Mike Hailwood's winning speed in 1961 on a Norton Manx, making them the only two competitors at that point in time to have averaged over 100 mph on a single-cylinder machine in the Senior TT.
+His single-cylinder TT lap record would stand until 1997, when it was broken by Dave Morris riding a BMW F650.

+At the British round of the 1973 Formula 750 season held at the fast and flowing Silverstone Circuit, Williams demonstrated the prowess of his designing skills as he led the race on the John Player Norton against the far more powerful Japanese two-stroke motorcycles, only to run out of petrol one lap from the end of the race.